pipoprods/music-js/README.md

 # Music-JS

-This project is a Web APi to [https://www.musicpd.org/](Music Player Daemon) based on [https://expressjs.com/](ExpressJS).
+This project is a Web API to [https://www.musicpd.org/](Music Player Daemon) based on [https://expressjs.com/](ExpressJS).

 It requires a running MPD to be reachable on localhost.